-As a child life specialist, it is my role to help reduce the stress and anxiety that patients and families may be feeling and to be an extra support throughout the process at the Proton Therapy Center.
+As a child life specialist, it is my role to help reduce the stress and anxiety that patients and families may be feeling and to prepare, support and incorporate therapeutic activities throughout the process at the Proton Therapy Center.

 My main goals are to:

-- Help prepare patients and families for what will happen during proton therapy
+- Help explain and prepare patients and families for what will happen during proton therapy

 - Be a support person to patients and families throughout their course of treatment, which could include sibling communication

 - Make it fun and enjoyable to come to the proton therapy center